EqualExperts/you-build-it-you-run-it-playbook/practices/selection.md

 Product managers then use their service forecasts to estimate a maximum financial exposure of $810K in an hour for the ecommerce platform, plus $6K and $350K for appointments and bedroom frontends.

 Each software service is matched to an availability target via its service exposure.
-For example, the bedroom service is assigned to 99.5% availability, as its service exposure of $200K in an hour falls under the 99.5% exposure band of $250K.
+For example, the bedroom service is assigned a 99.5% availability target, as its service exposure of $200K in an hour falls under the 99.5% exposure band of $250K.

 |Software service|Maximum financial exposure in an hour|Availability target|
 |---|---|---|